 Qc) Does this requirement apply in all cases where the issuing entity has been operating in its current sphere of economic activity for less than one year, i.e. also in cases where the issuer is a newly incorporated holding company inserted over an established business?
-Or provide an appropriate negative statement.
+Or is the requirement applicable only if the business considered as a whole has less than one year of history?